IABTechLab/uid2docs/api/README.md

 ## Phone Number Normalization

->IMPORTANT: You must normalize both phone numbers before sending them in a request, regardless of whether you send them hashed or unhashed in a request.
+>IMPORTANT: You must normalize phone numbers before sending them in a request, regardless of whether you send them hashed or unhashed in a request.

 Here's what you need to know about phone number normalization rules: